Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 RESET
 -----

-If the MS system does not need to be reset, this is done by the RESET button (Figure 8, 11).
-The RESET button must be pressed and held for >1 second for a MS system reset to be performed.
+If the MotoSuiveur® System does not need to be reset, this is done by the RESET button (Figure 8, 11).
+The RESET button must be pressed and held for >1 second for a MotoSuiveur® System reset to be performed.

 RECOVERY MODE
 -------------